Skip to main content

 That being said, the roads in Montenegro (within the cities and between cities) are really good.
 They have paved, wide roads with plenty of lanes, traffic lights, and roundabouts.
 When you get into the National Parks, you will notice that the roads get much smaller, most are only wide enough for one car and they are filled with twists and turns.

 My biggest piece of advice for you is to drive slowly (the speed limit) at all times and make sure to use caution on mountain roads.
-I would say to just ignore the locals and let them pass you and keep driving with caution.
+Ignore the locals and let them pass you and keep driving with caution.
 My biggest concern was that someone would come around a corner and hit us head-on but that never happened.

 Overall the Montenegrins are good drivers.
 They can pass each other on the roads you would swear aren’t wide enough for one and they’ll get out of their car and help you do the same.
 They can park a bus in the space you’d think was only big enough for a car and besides a bit of yelling, the road rage in Montenegro isn’t even bad